 India holds the largest population of tigers in the world for a reason.
 Project Tiger, a conservation program initiated by Indira Gandhi, has been active there since 1973, and it is credited with the formation of more than 25 highly monitored tiger reserves on reclaimed lands where human development is banned.
 The effort has helped to triple the number of wild Bengal tigers since the early 70s.

-In terms of natural habitat, tigers like areas with dense cover, such as forests with access to water and plenty of prey.
-On our Nat Hab Grand India Wildlife Adventure, we travel by 4×4 through native territory of the Bengal tiger.
+Tigers like areas with dense cover, such as forests with access to water and plenty of prey.
+On our Nat Hab Grand India Wildlife Adventure, we travel by 4×4 through Bengal tiger habitat.
 An essential stop is Bandhavgarh National Park, which is renowned for having one of the country’s highest concentrations of Bengal tigers.
 Originally established as a national park in 1968, Bandhavgarh was declared a protected tiger reserve in 1993.
 At only 444 square miles, it is a relatively small park and offers travelers a pretty solid chance of encountering Bengal tigers.

 Meanwhile, on our India Tiger Quest, we visit Ranthambore National Park in eastern Rajasthan—legendary tiger country.
 During this strategically timed summer trip, visitors are fewer and tigers less elusive, as they venture out of the dry underbrush multiple times each day to quench their thirst at waterholes.